Foreigners Killed, Missing Or Abducted In Hamas Attack - UrduPoint

 Mexico's Foreign Minister Alicia Barcena wrote on X, formerly Twitter, that two Mexicans, a man and a woman, had been taken hostage, without giving further details.

-Two Colombians who were at the Supernova festival are missing, Israel's ambassador to Colombia said on X.
+Two Colombians who were at the Supernova festival were missing, Israel's ambassador to Colombia said on X.

 The Colombian government confirmed that two Colombians were at the rave and said it was trying to help locate them.